TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/09/2019-09-17-letting-go-of-the-need-for-perfect.md

 ---
-title: "Letting go of the need for perfection"
+title: "Letting go of the need for perfect"
 layout: post
 ---
 ![](/assets/images-posts/2019/09/2019-09-017.1.01.jpg)